-- 5. Whilst it is appreciated that school parking patterns can cause disruption and inconvenience, they rarely result in a road safety problem.
+5. Whilst it is appreciated that school parking patterns can cause disruption and inconvenience, they rarely result in a road safety problem.
 The Council does, however, offer advisory white H-bar markings to assist residents who find their driveways are being obstructed by parking at a cost to the resident of £185.
-Application details and conditions can be obtained by the individual resident(s) contacting us directly. - 6.
-It is recommended that the lead petitioner be informed accordingly. - B. Petition requesting 50mph speed limit on Grange Lane, Staunton in the Vale (Ref 2016/0274) - 7.
-A 37 signature petition was presented to the 18 January 2018 meeting of the County Council by Councillor Keith Walker requesting a 50mph speed limit on Grange Lane, Staunton in the Vale.
-The road is rural in nature with a 60mph speed limit. - 8.
-To consider the speed limit request an assessment will be carried out including consideration of the road layout and its purpose, the number of properties fronting the road, an evaluation of traffic speeds, and an investigation of the speed related injury accident data.
-Once this data is available the request will be considered in line with guidelines for setting local speed limits; and if appropriate, alterations to the speed limit will be considered for inclusion in a future integrated transport programme. - 9.
-It is recommended that the lead petitioner be informed accordingly.
+Application details and conditions can be obtained by the individual resident(s) contacting us directly.

+B. Petition requesting 50mph speed limit on Grange Lane, Staunton in the Vale (Ref 2016/0274)

+- 6. A 37 signature petition was presented to the 18 January 2018 meeting of the County Council by Councillor Keith Walker requested a 50mph speed limit on Grange Lane, Staunton in the Vale.
+The road is rural in nature with a 60mph speed limit. - 7.
+To consider the speed limit request an assessment would be carried out including consideration of the road layout and its purpose, the number of properties fronting the road, an evaluation of traffic speeds, and an investigation of the speed related injury accident data.
+Once this data is available the request would be considered in line with guidelines for setting local speed limits; and if appropriate, alterations to the speed limit would be considered for inclusion in a future integrated transport programme.